The MBE isn’t just a mixed bag of questions. It’s actually not even an evenly distributed bag of questions.

 There are some topics that are tested disproportionately and more frequently on the MBE!
 Not all questions are equally important.

-💡 There are just THREE highest-priority topics…
+💡 There are just THREE highest-priority areas you NEED to know for the MBE…

 But these takeaways are not that obvious if you simply skim through the NCBE’s subject matter outline.
 The language isn’t as clear or intuitive.
 Let’s break this down into charts so we can visualize it better.

-Let’s take Torts as an example.
+Where do we get these percentages?
+Let’s break down Torts as an example.

 The NCBE says in the subject matter outline: “Approximately half of the Torts questions on the MBE will be based on category II, and approximately half will be based on the remaining categories—I, III, and IV.”